 Bwindi Impenetrable Forest contains the largest Mountain Gorilla Population.
-It is a primeval forest that is also called “Place of Darkness.”
+It is an ancient forest that is also called “Place of Darkness.”
 The canopy of the trees making it dark within the forest.
 The altitudes of the forest are between 1,160 to 2,607 meters above sea level.
 Bwindi Impenetrable Forest and Mgahinga Gorilla Park each have different characteristics and similarities.
-Bwindi Forest is not an extinct or dormant volcanic area while Mgahinga Gorilla Park is.
+Bwindi Forest is not an extinct or dormant volcanic area, while Mgahinga Gorilla Park is.

-A Mountain Gorilla Day is from 6 am to 6 pm with a nap around a lunchtime.
-Light comes in Uganda just past 6 pm and darkness comes around 7 pm.
+A Mountain Gorilla Day is from 6 am to 6 pm with a nap around lunchtime.
+Light comes in Uganda just past 6 pm, and darkness comes around 7 pm.

 They move daily (a short distance) to a different location to spend the night making nests from twigs and leaves.
-Some human has found them quite comfortable, even enough to fall asleep in.
+Some human has found them quite comfortable, even enough to fall asleep.

 Mountain Gorilla Behavior:

-When mountain gorillas feel threatened they will attack in order to protect their own.
+When mountain gorillas feel threatened, they will attack to protect their own.
 When groups of Mountain Gorillas meet, there can be a fight between the Silverbacks unto death or result in injuries.

 The mountain gorillas live in groups that can vary in size from 2 to 30 to 40, but most often in groups of around 10.
-There is no mating season and babies are born all year long.
-Males start breeding at about 15 years of age and females give birth from 10 to 12 years old.
-Females will give birth every two to three years giving 4 to 6 offspring during their lifespan.
+There is no mating season, and babies are born all year long.
+Males start breeding at about 15 years of age, and females give birth from 10 to 12 years old.
+Females will give birth every two to three years, providing 4 to 6 offspring during their lifespan.

-Males leave their group at about 11 years of age, while a little over half of the females will leave their group.
+Males leave their group at about 11 years of age, while a little over half of the females will go their group.

 The greatest threat to Mountain Gorillas are Humans who may set a trap for antelopes, but a Mountain Gorilla gets entangled in it.
-The land is precious and is passed on to family members.d There is also encroachment by humans into the park, this comes in the form of farms, tea plantations, mining in preserved areas set apart for conservation
+The land is precious and is passed on to family members.d There is also encroachment by humans into the park.
+It comes in the form of farms, tea plantations, mining in preserved areas set apart for conservation

-There had been a slash and burn mentality and it was hard to see how large tracts of land should be left for Gorillas, it is through an educational process in both Rwanda – Uganda along with cash incentives to the community through tourism that the gorillas in Uganda are not as threatened by poachers as they might be in the Democratic Republic of Congo.
+There had been a slash and burn mentality.
+It was hard to see how vast tracts of land should be left for Gorillas.
+It is through an educational process in both Rwanda – Uganda along with cash incentives to the community through tourism that the gorillas in Uganda are not as threatened by poachers as they might be in the Democratic Republic of Congo.

 They are also threatened by diseases that humans may bring to the park, that is why strict rules are in place to prevent the spreading of disease from humans to Mountain Gorillas.

-Leopards have the ability to kill an adult gorilla and leopards are found in parks such as Bwindi Impenetrable Forest, Volcanoes National Park in Rwanda.
+Leopards can kill an adult gorilla, and leopards are found in parks such as Bwindi Impenetrable Forest, Volcanoes National Park in Rwanda.